 - Please click here for instructions (via UCLA Health Box.
 (Click here for an example of what an Opportunity Link would entail)

 - Please use your Mednet Login to access the document, if you are unable to access this, please contact our staff ([email protected]).

 During the summer and beginning of the academic quarter, we receive higher than usual volunteer requests.
 Thank you for your patience as we review them and get back to you as soon as we can.

 What to Expect

 - Applicants may preview the Clinical UCLA Health Sciences Volunteer Requirements to help expedite the process and prepare for the On-Boarding Process.

-- Once your supervisor's Opportunity form is approved, you (applicant) will receive a link to the Opportunity which you must "sign up" and complete all the On-Boarding steps via Samaritan (Volunteer Dashboard).
+- Once your supervisor's Opportunity form is approved, you (applicant) will receive a link to the Opportunity which you must "sign up" to apply for On-Boarding to start.
+Please see How to Manual Here.

 - Turnaround time from On Boarding to Final Session is typically 1-2 weeks (with no delays from background checks, other clearance items, and/or other approvals).

-- The Sign-Up for an On-Boarding Appointment will not be available until all of the requirements are completed and verified by our coordinators.
+- The Sign-Up for an On-Boarding Follow-Up will not be available until all of the requirements are completed and verified by our coordinators.

-- After the On-Boarding Appointment, you are required to complete the Final Session Orientation to finalize the clearance process.
+- After the On-Boarding Follow-Up, you are required to complete the Orientation Quiz to finalize the clearance process.